cdktf/cdktf-provider-cloudflare/docs/dataCloudflareDnsRecords.go.md

 Whether to match all search requirements or at least one (any).

 If set to `all`, acts like a logical AND between filters.
 If set to `any`, acts like a logical OR instead.
 Note that the interaction between tag filters is controlled by the `tag-match` parameter instead.
+Available values: "any", "all".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/data-sources/dns_records#match DataCloudflareDnsRecords#match}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/data-sources/dns_records#match DataCloudflareDnsRecords#match}

 ---